 When an emergency affects a whole community, like a wildfire or a flood, coordinated action is everything.
 PubSafe is designed for exactly these moments.
 Instead of just sending a one-way alert, you’re sharing information with a network that includes official organizations and local volunteers.
 This system helps everyone understand the scope of the situation and direct help where it’s needed most.
 You can report an incident to alert your community, request assistance for yourself or others, and share critical updates as a situation develops.
 It’s a way to actively participate in your community’s safety and response.

-Add Photos and Location Data to Your Report
+Add Photos and Location to Your Report

 A picture can communicate the urgency of a situation far better than words alone.
 When you report an incident through PubSafe, you can include photos, videos, and precise location data.
 This gives first responders a clear view of what’s happening before they even arrive.
 Imagine being able to show them the downed power line blocking a road or the exact location of a car accident.
 This real-time data collection is incredibly valuable for law enforcement and emergency teams, helping them prepare the right equipment and personnel.
 It removes the guesswork and allows for a faster, more effective response.